This tutorial is part of the Getting started with IBM Cloud Pak for Data learning path.

 Step 4.
 Inspect the data

 To gain insight into your data, open the Output tab and drag and drop the data audit node onto the canvas.
 Hover over the Data Asset node that was dragged and dropped on the canvas earlier, and it should show a blue circular icon on the side.
 Click on the icon and drag over to the Data Audit node.
 This will connect the two nodes.
-The Data Audit node will automatically be renamed 21 Fields.

-Hover over the Aata Audit node and click on the three vertical dots to open the menu for the node.
+Hover over the Data Audit node and click on the three vertical dots to open the menu for the node.
 Alternatively, right-click on the Data Audit node and click Run.
-Once it is ready, the output can be viewed by opening the Outputs menu on the right.
-Double-click on the output (Data Audit of [21 fields]) to view statistics about the data.

 Step 5.
 Data preparation